-Temporarily restricted net assets were released from restrictions during the years ended June 30, 2016 and 2015, for various purposes, including after-school programs, college guidance, support for alumni in college, library materials, physical education and general operations.
-At June 30, 2016 and 2015, temporarily restricted net assets represented amounts restricted for specific education-related expenses.
+Temporarily restricted net assets were released from restrictions during the years ended June 30, 2017 and 2016, for various purposes, including after-school programs, college guidance, support for alumni in college, library materials, physical education and general operations.
+At June 30, 2017 and 2016, temporarily restricted net assets represented amounts restricted for specific education-related expenses.

-Per-pupil allocation: TMA receives a student allocation from the District of Columbia to cover the cost of academic and facilities expenses.
+Per-pupil funding allocation: TMA receives a student allocation from the District of Columbia to cover the cost of academic and facilities expenses.
 Per-pupil allocation revenue is recognized in the period when it is earned, which is the school year for which the allocation is made.

 Grants: The Academy receives grants from federal agencies and private grantors for various purposes.
 The grants provide for the development and support of TMA's programs, materials and equipment.
 The Academy has accounted for the funds based on the fiscal year of the grants.
-The grants are considered contributions or exchange transaction depending on their specific attributes.
 Receivables related to grant awards (for conditional awards and exchange transactions) are recorded to the extent unreimbursed expenses have been incurred for the purposes specified by an approved grant or award.
 Funds received in advance of qualifying expenses at June 30 are reflected as refundable advances or deferred contract revenue in the liability section of the balance sheets.